stridecolossus/JOVE/docs/blog/part-2-triangle/instance.md

 * A `Message` record that aggregates the diagnostics report.

 Note that we will still attempt to implement comprehensive argument and logic validation throughout JOVE to trap errors at source.
-Although this means we are often essentially replicating the validation layer the development overhead is usually worth the effort, it considerably easier to diagnose an exception stack-trace as opposed to an error message with limited context.
+Although this means the code is often essentially replicating the validation layer the development overhead is usually worth the effort, it considerably easier to diagnose an exception stack-trace as opposed to an error message with limited context.

 ### Handler

-We start with the new domain object for a diagnostics handler with inner classes for messages and the callback:
+First a new domain object is implemented for a diagnostics handler with inner classes for messages and the callback:

 ```java
 public class Handler {